Ambitions

 - Conserve energy by updating windows or insulation

-- Help with alternative heating and cooling, such as a heat pump or ductless air conditioning
+- Alternative heating and cooling, such as a heat pump or ductless air conditioning

 - Conserve water by adding low-flow plumbing fixtures, adding a rain sensor or insulating piping